Tim Anderson Player Props: White Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in MLB.

-- The Dodgers have the 19th-ranked team ERA among all league pitching staffs (4.45).
+- The Dodgers have the 21st-ranked team ERA among all MLB pitching staffs (4.50).

-- Dodgers pitchers combine to rank 21st in baseball in home runs given up (81 total, 1.2 per game).
+- Dodgers pitchers combine to give up 84 total home runs at a clip of 1.2 per game (to rank 21st in the league).

+- Grove (0-2) takes the mound for the Dodgers in his sixth start of the season.
+He has an 8.28 ERA in 25 2/3 innings pitched, with 23 strikeouts.

-- The left-hander last appeared on Thursday against the Cincinnati Reds, when he went seven scoreless innings while giving up five hits.
+- The righty last appeared in relief on Friday, when he tossed four innings against the Philadelphia Phillies, allowing four earned runs while giving up seven hits.

+- The 26-year-old has amassed an ERA of 8.28, with 8.3 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .305 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.